We would like to take a moment to tell you about a problem we encounter

 process without a guaranteed outcome.

-Thus, it isn’t realistic to assume PIP will cover all of your medical
+For these reasons, it isn’t realistic to assume PIP will cover all

-bills.
-This is especially true in the current environment, where emergency
+of your medical bills.
+This is especially true in the current environment,

-transport and an emergency room visit can use up the entire $10,000 benefit.
+where emergency transport and an emergency room visit can use up the entire

-A seriously injured person will often have medical bills or lost wages
+$10,000 benefit.
+A seriously injured person will often have medical bills

-which are much greater.
-We often see clients with medical bills well into
+or lost wages which are much greater.
+We often see clients with medical

 Even more importantly, there are several kinds of losses one can suffer